 Allow screenshots to split across pages (single column only): Allows screenshots to span multiple pages if needed.
 This option only applies to the single column layout option.

-On the Widget Tables tab, you can configure the layout of the widget tables that appear with the screenshot of each page and master.
+On the Widget Tables tab, you can configure the layout of the widget tables that appear with the screenshot of each page and component.
 The document includes one widget table by default, but you can create as many as you need, each with its own label and settings.